lucijahajdu/lucia-trattoria/README.md

 # Lucia Trattoria #
 ## About ##
 A restaurant booking app built using Django for Italian restaurant called Lucia Trattoria.
-The application allows user to register or login and make reservation of a table.
-The reservations can be viewed in My Profile area and then edited or delted by the user as required.
+The application allows user to register and login and make reservation of a table.
+The reservations can be viewed in My Profile area and then edited or deleted by the user as required.

 ![Screenshot of the Home Page](media/images/homepage.png)